RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Additional results

 \subsection{Comparison with Google reforecast on ungauged GRDC}

-In this section, we evaluate RiverMamba against the published reforecast by \citesupp{Google_nature} and available from \citesupp{grey_nearing_2023_10397664}.
+In this section, we evaluate RiverMamba against the published reforecast by \cite{Google_nature} and available from \cite{grey_nearing_2023_10397664}.
 For this, we split our data into 8 folds and evaluate on ungauged stations.
-All stations were predicted similar to \citesupp{Google_nature} where each station was evaluated out-of-sample in both time and space.
+All stations were predicted similar to \cite{Google_nature} where each station was evaluated out-of-sample in both time and space.
 Note that the LSTM model for Google reforecast used more stations ($\sim$5680), while we used much less stations ($3366$).
 In addition, LSTM takes one year input as a hindcast, while RiverMamba takes only 4 days as input.
-Furthermore, RiverMamba does not use weather forecast at the nowcasting and shifts the input initial conditions to mimic an operational forecast.
+Furthermore, RiverMamba does not use nowcasting data at time $t$ and starts the input initial conditions at $t-1$ to mimic an operational forecast.
 There are also differences in the input initial conditions, i.e., LSTM uses precipitation estimates from the NASA Integrated Multi-satellite Retrievals for GPM (IMERG) early run as input.
-In addition, it uses HydroATLAS \citesupp{HydroATLAS} as geophysical and anthropogenic basin attributes.
+In addition, it uses HydroATLAS \cite{HydroATLAS} as geophysical and anthropogenic basin attributes.
 RiverMamba uses GloFAS reanalysis as an initial condition and LISFLOOD as static basin attributes.

 Table \ref{table:appendix_ungauged_google_reforecast} shows the overall performance for the years 2014-2021.
-F1-score is averaged for all lead times and 1.5-20 year return periods.
+The F1-score is averaged for all lead times and 1.5-20 year return periods.
+We expect that adding nowcasting (analysis data) and IMERG as input and an ensemble would improve the results of RiverMamba on ungauged basins further.
+The ungauged streamflow forecast becomes also better when the number of stations increases.
+More results are shown in Figs.\ref{fig:obs_google_ungauged}-\ref{fig:obs_google_ungauged_f1_time}.